Superfoods for Better Skin

 Flax seed oil (also known as linseed oil) is a rich source of omega-3 fatty acids, which have a pronounced moisturising and calming action on skin.
-We include flax seed oil with other omega fatty acids in our RESIST Omega + Complex.
+We include flax seed oil with other omega fatty acids in our Omega+ Complex Moisturiser.

 - Chia seed oil

 Chia is another rich source of omega-3 fatty acids, along with other replenishing fatty acids and potent antioxidants.
 It works to visibly reduce redness and help skin’s surface become less sensitive.
-This superfood is also present in our RESIST Omega + Complex.
+This superfood is present in our Omega+ Complex Serum

 This tasty fruit is a phenomenal source of antioxidants known as polyphenols, which have a notable ability to visibly calm skin.
 Skin is bombarded on a daily basis with things that can aggravate it, so anything you can do to defend against this damage leads to better skin.